sathviksimhap/ParkerWords/README.md

 Which means one whole function call is replaced with an AND operation on just two bits.
 These two optimizations resulted in a 1000x drop in the number of total function calls (paths).
 It found 538 valid solutions in 00:21:471.
 After exploring 125,219,196 (125M) paths.

+Concepts I learnt while trying to solve this problem as fast as possible:

+Bitmasks
+Bitwise operations
+cliques